LinearBoost/linearboost-classifier/README.md

 LinearBoost is a classification algorithm that is designed to boost a linear classifier algorithm named SEFR.
 It is an efficient classification algorithm that can result in state-of-the-art accuracy and F1 score.
 It has the following advantages:

 - Fast training speed
-- Low memory requirement
+- Low memory footprint
-- Good accuracy
+- Accuracy on par with Gradient Boosting Decision Trees

 Get Started and Documentation